3.3. Installation of the Python Client¶

 If you require a different version, please contact us at firstname.lastname@example.org.

-For any Python version, the following packages from the Python package index (PyPI) must be installed in the PYTHONPATH:
+For any Python version, the following packages from the Python package index (PyPI) need to be installed in the PYTHONPATH:

 Or, on Windows: